 Roof notes: not every roof comment means replacement

 In Amarillo, wind and hail history matter.
-A roof can look “okay” and still be near the end of its service life—or it can look rough and still have years left.
-The smart move is to pair the inspection comments with:
+A roof can look “okay” and still be near the end of its service life.
+Meanwhile, a roof can look rough and still have useful life left.
+NOAA’s Storm Events Database is one source for researching reported severe weather in an area, though it should not replace a local roof evaluation.

 - A roofer’s opinion if the report is unclear